muhammad2033/Chess_Club_Application/README.md

 # Chess_Club_Application

 I started this project for my client who was from California.
-I did lots for works for my friend accoding to his desire.
+I did lots of works for my friend according to his desire.
 And my friend did as well.
 Ultimately, it's been done perfectly.